Support beyond the session

 • Easy, non-strenuous activity

-Intense exercise or heavy training is often best avoided immediately after treatment unless specifically discussed.
+Intense exercise or heavy training is often best avoided immediately after treatment unless specifically discussed during your session.

 Sensations & responses

-It’s common for the body to continue responding to a treatment over the following 24–48 hours.
+It is common for the body to continue responding to massage treatment over the following 24–48 hours.

 You may notice: